 Torii & approach

-Look for: Red/orange gate at the entrance.
+Look for: a red or orange gate at the entrance.

 Is Kyoto on your list, follow this Kyoto 2-day itinerary with map and costs